-A retailer is anyone who buys tyres or vehicles from a registered Producer member.
+A Retailer is anyone who buys tyres or vehicles from a registered Producer member.
 Even if these tyres are then resold to another retailer.
-Once the vEMC has been paid by your supplier, who is the first person to put the tyres on the market, you are the Retailer.
+Once the vEMC has been paid by your supplier, who is the first person to put the tyres on the market, as the second seller in the distribution chain you are the Retailer.

 - Retailers must join and report to Repak ELT online by the 15th of every month.

 - You are prohibited from distributing tyres supplied to you from a producer who is not registered with the PRL or who does not display their registrations number on their paperwork